guillermooo/sublime-undocs/source/reference/symbols.rst

 Structure of a Symbol Definition File
 =====================================

-This is the full list of valid elements in a symbol definition file.

-Symbol files are in the Property List format, so they share this top-level structure:
+All metadata files share the same top-level structure, which is inherited from the Property List format.

    .. code-block:: xml